-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'taupe'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'taupe.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 French, literally, mole, from Old French, from Latin talpa

-Learn More about taupe
+More Definitions for taupe

 What made you want to look up taupe?
 Please tell us where you read or heard it (including the quote, if possible).